markjnkim/es_mod/02-css/content/lesson-4-queries.md

 # Going Mobile

-We've added some really nice features and updates to the Run Buddy site so far, namely in terms of creating great web layouts using flexbox and grid.
+We've added some really nice features to the Run Buddy site so far, namely in terms of creating great web layouts using flexbox.
 Between that and learning how to tackle issues one at a time using Git feature branches, we've really picked up a lot of skills that are used by web developers on a daily basis.

-We're about halfway through our list of GitHub issues, but the issue we're about to tackle is possibly the most important one&mdash;making the site completely **responsive**.
+We're almost halfway through our list of GitHub issues, but the issue we're about to tackle is possibly the most important one&mdash;making the site completely **mobile responsive**.
 The team at Run Buddy has caught wind that we're at this point and they've provided us with some mockups of what they expect the site to look like on mobile phones, tablets, and other smaller screen devices.

 **Responsive Web Design** (RWD) is a web development concept that focuses on making sure a web site looks and behaves optimally across all devices and screen sizes.
-It is a concept that has taken over frontend web development over the past ten years, stemming from increased web site consumption coming from devices like mobile devices and tablets rather than laptop and desktop computers.
+It is a concept that has taken over frontend web development over the past ten years, stemming from increased web site consumption coming from devices like mobile phones and tablets rather than laptop and desktop computers.

 This need for for an optimal experience across these devices drove the invention and adoption of new tools for developers to use in CSS.
 The one we will be focusing on in this lesson is called a **media query**, and it'll allow us to take our Run Buddy site and allow it to look like this mockup on a smaller screen:

 ![Run Buddy Mobile](assets/lesson-4/100-runbuddy-mobile.jpeg)

 Media queries allow us to instruct some of our CSS styles to be applied at a condition we specify.
 In our case, we'll be instructing these CSS styles to change when the web page is being viewed on different screen sizes.
-For example, the three trainers for Run Buddy look good side-by-side across the screen when the screen is wide enough to accommodate, but on a more narrow screen (like an iPhone) we want them to stack on top of one another instead.
+For example, the three trainers for Run Buddy look good side-by-side across the screen when the screen is wide enough to accommodate them, but on a more narrow screen (like an iPhone) we want them to stack on top of one another instead so they don't become too squished.

 Before we get started, let's use our Git skills and create a new feature branch.